 A wrist fracture is a break in one or more of the bones in the wrist.
-The scaphoid is the most commonly fractured bone.
+This fact sheet will focus on a break in the scaphoid bone.

 |Copyright © Nucleus Medical Media, Inc.|

 - A fall on an outstretched hand with the wrist extended

 Things that may raise the risk of this fracture are:

 - Playing contact sports, such as football or basketball

 - Activities that may cause falls onto the hands, such as bicycling, skateboarding, rollerblading, or snowboarding

 - Doing activities that involve heights, such as being on a ladder, bike, or horse

 - Being in a motor vehicle accident